RowNorseRow/best_movies/README.md

 ## Contribution

 If you would like to add to my website or help make improvements, feel free to fork my repository!
-I only ask that any improvements made also have a pull request so taht i can merge them into my repository if its a change I think is worth adding.
+I only ask that any improvements made also have a pull request so that i can merge them into my repository if its a change I think is worth adding.
 Enjoy the website!
   - For help with forking, see [this](https://help.github.com/articles/fork-a-repo/) page.

 ## License